the best way to learn Italian

 7. Have fun with it!

-Learning a new language should be an enjoyable experience.
-Find ways to make learning Italian fun and engaging, such as playing language games, attending Italian events, or cooking Italian food.
+Learning a new language like Italian should be an enjoyable experience.
+Find ways to make your learning experience fun and engaging, such as playing language games, attending Italian events, or cooking Italian food.

 Further Reading: